codesardine/jde/README.md

 ### Why did i build this?

 I built JADE out of my desire of learning python and i was in need of an interface for my personal use, in the living room PC that was easy to use and hack into.
-Later on i decided to adapt Jade for desktop use, family end friends said this seems easy to use in comparison to their current PC interfaces.
-So i decided to release Jade under the GPL license, maybe someone else will like to use it.
+Later on i decided to adapt Jade for desktop use.
+I decided to release Jade, maybe someone else will like to use it.

 This is a Protoype desktop, developer build preview, and it is unfinished.
 JADE is subject to changes at any time and is not ready for daily use.